piyushdas864/jobtrackr/README.md

 # JobTrackr (Fullstack)

-A job tracking application with React frontend and Express + MongoDB backend.
+A job tracking application.
+Built using React for frontend and (Express + MongoDB) for backend.